Gunditjmara

-The Gunditjmara or Gunditjamara, also known as Dhauwurd Wurrung, are an Aboriginal Australian people of southwestern Victoria.
-They are the traditional owners of the areas now encompassing Warrnambool, Port Fairy, Woolsthorpe and Portland.
-Their land includes much of the Budj Bim heritage areas.
+The Gunditjmara or Gunditjamara, also known as Dhauwurd Wurrung, are an Aboriginal people of southwestern Victoria in Australia.
+They are the Traditional Owners of the areas now encompassing Warrnambool, Port Fairy, Woolsthorpe and Portland.
+Their Country includes much of the Budj Bim heritage areas.
 The Kerrup Jmara (Kerrupjmara, Kerrup-Jmara) are a clan of the Gunditjmara, whose traditional lands are around Lake Condah.
 The Koroitgundidj (Koroit gundidj) are another clan group, whose lands are around Tower Hill.

-The Djargurd Wurrung, Girai wurrung, and Gadubanud are also Aboriginal Victorian groups who all spoke languages in the dialect continuum known as the Dhauwurd Wurrung language ("Gunditjmara language").
+The Gunditjmara are famous for their extensive landscape engineering prowess shown in constructing kilometres of eel aquaculture channels, holding ponds, and fish traps in and around Budj Bim.

+The Gunditjmara are famously known as the Fighting Gunditjmara because of their extensive resistance against British invasion of their Country during the Eumeralla Wars.

 Name

 Gunditjmara is formed from two morphemes: Gunditj, a suffix denoting belonging to a particular group or locality, and the noun mara, meaning "man".

 Language

 The Dhauwurd wurrung language is a term used for a group of languages spoken by various groups of the Gunditjmara people.
 Different linguists have identified different groupings of lects and languages (see the main article for details), and the whole group is also sometimes referred to as the Gunditjmara language or the Warrnambool language.
 Some of the major languages or dialects often grouped under these names were: